-Return Period of Rainfall Required to Overcome Dry Conditions

-Period: February 2024 - July 2024

-These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
+Return Period of Rainfall Required to Overcome Dry Conditions Period: April 2024 - September 2024 These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
 The maps are coloured according to the return period of accumulated rainfall required to overcome the estimated current subsurface water storage deficit over the next one to six months (areas with no storage deficit will always be white).
 These maps do not provide a drought forecast; instead they indicate whether particularly heavy rainfall would be required to return to normal conditions for the time of year.

-SUMMARY: Only the South West region currently has a storage deficit, but this will not require unusually high rainfall (>5-year return period) to replenish.
+SUMMARY: The only region with a water storage deficit at the end of March is the Highlands but this does not require unusual (>5-year return period) rainfall to replenish.

 SCOTLAND

 HR Highlands Region

-Issue date: 05.02.2024
+Issue date: 04.04.2024

 NER North East Region

 TR Tay Region

-FR Forth Region CR Clyde Region
+FR Forth Region

+CR Clyde Region

 TWR Tweed Region

 SR Solway Region

 ENGLAND

 N Northumbria

 NW North West

 Y Yorkshire

 ST Severn Trent

-A Anglian

-T Thames
+A Anglian T Thames

+i illalile

 S Southern W Wessex

+SW South West

+WALES

 WEL Welsh